comet-cc/GuaranTEE/README.md

 exit
 ```
 ### 5 Boot the stack:
-First, set the environment vairable `FVP_PATH` to the path of the downloaded FVP.
+First, set the environment vairable `FVP_DIR` to the path of the downloaded FVP.
 Then, execute the `boot.sh` script.
 ```
 export FVP_DIR=/path_to_FVP_directory
 ./model-scripts/aemfvp-a-rme/boot.sh -p aemfvp-a-rme shell